 In Brockton, Bridgewater, and Easton, MA there were a total of 132,000 people in the civilian labor force as of July 2014.
 Of the civilian workers, 20.9 percent were in the field of trade, transportation, and utilities.
 Education and health services; government work; and professional and business services were other sectors with a high number of employees in the Brockton area according to the Bureau of Labor Statistics (BLS).

 In the transportation, trade and utilities industry, there were 1,153 worker fatalities in 2013 according to the BLS.
 Workers in this sector, as well as in other positions throughout Brockton, have legal rights if an injury occurs at work.
 Workers’ compensation benefits are available both to injured employees and to family members of victims killed in an on-the-job accident.
 An experienced Brockton law firm at the Law Offices of Jeffrey S. Glassman can provide representation to those harmed by the performance of work tasks.Workplace Injury Risks

 Brockton is located in Plymouth County and is one of two seats within the county.
 Brockton had a population of 93,810 as of the 2010 Census, which makes the city the seventh largest in Massachusetts.
-The success of the Brockton High School sports program coupled with the fact that the famous boxer Rocky Marciano was from the Brockton area have resulted in the city earning the auspicious title of the ‘City of Champions.”
+The success of the Brockton High School sports program coupled with the fact that the famous boxer Rocky Marciano was from the Brockton area has resulted in the city earning the auspicious title of the ‘City of Champions.”

 Bordered by Stoughton, Whitman, East Bridgewater, and West Bridgewater, Brockton is located 25 miles to the south of Boston.
 The city was named among the 100 Best Communities for Young People in the United States and has made a commitment to education and mentoring young people.